Hiding Visual Information via Obfuscating Adversarial Perturbations: Methodology

 where $\sigma _{R}$, $\sigma _{G}$ and $\sigma _{B}$ denote the variances for R, G, B channels, respectively.
-By minimizing ${{\mathcal{L}}_{v}}$, we can get an encrypted image with a more uniform distribution of pixel values.
-Proof-of-concept experiments (see Sec.~\ref{section4.4}) show that ${{\mathcal{L}}_{v}}$ can eliminate the visual semantics in the encrypted images which are similar to the original images, and can help obtain encrypted images with high quality of encryption and decryption.
+By minimizing ${{\mathcal{L}}_{v}}$, we can get a protected image with a more uniform distribution of pixel values.
+Proof-of-concept experiments (see Section.~\ref{section4.4}) show that ${{\mathcal{L}}_{v}}$ can eliminate the visual semantics in the protected images which are similar to the original images, and can help obtain protected images with high quality of protection and recovery.
+More details on the variance consistency loss can be found in Supplementary Material D.